 Option 1.
 Get the negative search result taken down.

-If you need to bury negative Google results, in some cases, you can, get the negative search result taken down directly.
-Remember, this won’t work in every case, but in some it is step one to building an effective personal brand online.
+If you need to bury unwanted Google search results, in some cases, you can get the negative search result taken down directly.
+Remember, this won’t work in every case, but in some, it is the first step to building an effective personal brand online.
 There can be serious downsides to removal requests, so ask yourself these questions first:

-- Did you post the content?
-Does this negative search result stem from a blog post, tweet, status update, etc that you posted?
-Or does it come from an account that you control or have access to?
+Did you post the content?
+Does this negative search result stem from a blog post, tweet, status update, etc., that you posted?
+Or does it come from an account that you control or can access?
 If so, DELETE IT!
 You don’t need to bury Google results if you control them.
 Remove everything associated with this content that you possibly can.
-While there is still a chance that content could appear elsewhere (screenshots/cached searches, uploaded on other sites or profiles, etc), start by removing anything you can.
+While there is still a chance that content could appear elsewhere (screenshots/cached searches, uploaded on other sites or profiles, etc.), start by removing anything you can.

 - Would The “Right to be Forgotten” apply to this scenario?
 If you live in the E.U.or Argentina, check if this content falls within the standards of removal based on Google’s Right to be Forgotten.